 Dig Inn – An adorable quick healthy spot for breakfast, lunch and dinner.
 This place came recommended by a follower on Twitter and I profusely thanked her for it with like 20 tweets.
 It was so good we went back the next day for breakfast.

 Top Of The Hub – Our first night we headed to Top Of The Hub located right across from our hotel.
 It’s situated on the 52nd floor which made for incredible views paired with even better food.
 We ordered the lobster summer salad which was one of the best things I’ve ever eaten and also shared a full lobster.
 Life is good y’all.

-Tatte Bakery – I’ve bene stalking Tatte Bakery on Instagram for at least 2 years now.
+Tatte Bakery – Pronounced like latte, I’ve been stalking Tatte Bakery on Instagram for at least 2 years now.
 I couldn’t wait to visit and see the adorable cafe in person.
 We ordered two bowl/salad situations to share and finished it off with a fancy dessert.
-There’s several locations around the city and highly recommend finding one to hang out at.
+There are several locations around the city and highly recommend finding one to hang out at.
 We took refuge from the rain for a few hours and couldn’t have been happier.

 Avery Bar – Located in the lobby of the Ritz Carlton, this very Mad Men inspired bar served amazing cocktails and even better honey mustard pretzels as a nice upgrade to bar peanuts.
 The decor was absolutely beautiful and decided if I ever need to decorate a man cave, this is what it would look like.

 Cambridge Lobby Bar – The newly opened brandy bar in the lobby of Kimpton Marlowe Hotel serves up amazing drinks.
 Ask for Dennis, he was awesome and taught us so much about this liquor.
 He whipped up some delicious and refreshing cocktails before we headed to dinner at Bambara.